 Sofa Cobra Pose

-The cobra pose is another great stretch for the muscles in the back, neck, and shoulders.
-It also helps open up the chest and improve your posture.
+The cobra pose is a great stretch for areas like the back, neck, and shoulders.
+It can also help open up the chest and support posture awareness.

 To do the cobra pose: